UtahRETC/JavaProgrammer1Class2017/modules/module_10/module_10_slides_dates_times.md

 # What about time zones? (extra)

-The classes we learned about use **Local** times and dates.
-This is all you need for the exam.
+We learned about using **Local** times and dates.
+This is all you need for the exam, and many real world uses.
 It is possible to work with time zones in Java, but we will not cover this in class.

 ![](images/tz.gif)